indyleo/Catalyst/README.md

 My Dotfiles for my kde config for [Debian 13](https://cdimage.debian.org/cdimage/weekly-builds/amd64/iso-dvd/) or lfs with apt

-# Other Settings/Themes
+# Other Settings

 - Enable the Magic Lamp, Wobbaly Windows, Better Blur, and set scale to 0.60 for a nicer look
 - Set Alacritty to have blur in Better Blur settings
 - Add my Wallpapers as a slideshow for the wallpapers
 - Set wallpaper folder as a slideshow for the lock screen
-- Set Krunner to be in the center of the screen, and to use Meta+r as the hotkey to open it
+- Set Krunner to be in the center of the screen
-- Set Meta+Return as the hotkey to open Alacritty
-- Set Meta+d to open VeskTop
-- Set Meta+f to open dolphin
-- Set Meta+m to open supersonic
-- Set Meta+q to close the current window
-- Set Meta+b to open the browser
+- Import my window rules, and shortcuts

 # EnvyControl